bysonio/byson/README.md

-# Byson Real Estate Co., LLC
+# Stylesheet for Website iFrame
-<i>This repository will evolve overtime.
-For the timebeing, the primary purpose is to host external CSS files to style embedded iFrames on byson.io</i>
+<i>This repository is to host external CSS files to style embedded iFrames on byson.io</i>